Scalable simultaneous inference in high-dimensional linear regression models: Theoretical results

+\end{theorem} The proof is given in \cref{app:prooftheorempower}.
+The proof shows that the difference between variances of the RID and MPI estimators increases in $\gamma$.
+Since the proof of \cref{theorem:main2} in \cref{app:prooftheoremmain2} suggests that $\gamma$ can attain a higher value when $p$ is close to $n$, we expect a larger potential efficiency gain of ridge regularization in these settings.

-Note that Theorem~\ref{theorem:power} requires the regularized estimator and the estimator based on the Moore-Penrose pseudoinverse to use the same diagonal scaling matrix.
-Using $D^{\text{MPI}}$ for the Moore-Penrose inverse, $D^{\text{RLS}}$ for the repeated least squares estimator, and $D^{\text{RID}}$ for the ridge regularized inverse, does not yield an ordering in terms of power.
-However, in all cases we have encountered, the inequality in Theorem~\ref{theorem:power} is satisfied when using the diagonal matrix specific to the estimator under consideration.
-This is also evident from the Monte Carlo results in Section~\ref{sec: mc}.
+Note that \cref{theorem:power} requires the regularized estimator and the estimator based on the Moore-Penrose pseudoinverse to use the same diagonal scaling matrix.
+Using $\hat{D}$ from \eqref{eq: diagmppi} for the Moore-Penrose inverse and $\hat{D}$ from \eqref{eq: diagridge} for the ridge regularized inverse, does not yield an ordering in terms of power.
+However, in all cases we have encountered, the inequality in \cref{theorem:power} is satisfied when using the diagonal matrix specific to the estimator under consideration.
+This is also evident from the Monte Carlo results in \cref{sec: mc}.